-- Eastern Atlantic (wintering - totanus): 177,000 (WPE2).

-[-Eastern Europe/East Mediterranean & Africa (totanus): D.

-Trends: Decreasing.]

-- Southwest Asia & Eastern Africa (wintering - ussuriensis): Unknown.

-- Iceland & Faroes (breeding - robusta) 109,000 (WPE2).
+- Eastern Atlantic (wintering totanus): 177,000 (WPE2). - Trends: Decreasing (WPE2). - Eastern Europe/East Mediterranean & Africa (totanus): D. - Trends: Decreasing. - Southwest Asia & Eastern Africa (wintering ussuriensis): Unknown. - Trends: Unknown. - Iceland & Faroes (breeding robusta) 109,000 (WPE2).
 150,000-300,000 (based on breeding populations) Trends: Decreasing (WPE2).
 Stable or increasing (Hagemeijer & Blair, 1997; Davidson, in press)

 Changes in status: Both the continental European population of totanus and the population of 'britannica' in Britain and Ireland are decreasing.
 Tucker & Heath (1994) report recent decreases in the large breeding populations in Britain, the Netherlands, Germany and Russia, and range contractions in several countries with smaller populations.
 In the Netherlands, the population has declined by over 50% since the 1960s (Hagemeijer & Blair, 1997).
 Decreases have also been reported in the substantial populations in Estonia, Latvia, Poland, Spain and Ukraine, and probably also in Denmark, while an increase has been reported only in Finland (Tucker & Heath, 1994).
 These widespread declines have been attributed to drainage of wetlands and agricultural intensification on the breeding grounds.
 A recent provisional estimate of the numbers of totanus wintering in Southwest Europe and North Africa suggests that there has been a 55% decrease between the mid-1980s and early 1990s, although much of this apparent decrease may have been due to problems in coverage (Davidson, in press).
 Rather strangely, T. totanus was one of the few species of shorebirds to have shown an increase during a survey of the Banc d'Arguin in early 1997.
-Over 102,000 were counted during the 1997 survey, representing an increase of 46% over the 1980 total (Dodman et al., 1997). van der Have et al. (1997) also found that there had been an increase of 28% in the numbers wintering in the Gulf of Gabes in Tunisia between 1984 and 1994 (to over 20,000).
+Over 102,000 were counted during the 1997 survey, representing an increase of 28% in the numbers wintering in the Gulf of Gabes in Tunisia between 1984 and 1994 (to over 20,000).